farrandi/dsci_563/lecture1_563.md

   <br/>

+- **Generative Model**: models the probability of a data point being generated from the mixture of Gaussians
 - The generative story of the model assumes that each data point in the dataset is generated from one of the Gaussian components
   - Choose $k$ with probability $\pi_k$
   - Generate data point from $\mathcal{N}(x | \mu_k, \Sigma_k)$
+- **High Level Algorithm**:
+  1. Initialize $\pi_k, \mu_k, \Sigma_k$
+  2. E-step: Compute the probability of each data point belonging to each cluster
+  3. M-step: Update $\pi_k, \mu_k, \Sigma_k$ to maximize the likelihood of the data
+  4. Repeat steps 2 and 3 until convergence
+- Under the hood, GMMs use the Expectation-Maximization (EM) algorithm.
+  - Basic idea: treat cluster assignments as hidden variables and iteratively update them

+### GMM Properties

+- Sensitivity to initialization
+- Non-convex optimization problem
+  - Can have multiple local optima